Preferential Accretion and Circumbinary Disk Precession in Eccentric Binary Systems: Results

 \subsection{Accretion Variability}

-Similar to \cite{Munoz2016}, we find that the forced precession of CBDs around eccentric binaries is associated with accretion variability.
+Similar to previous work on eccentric binaries \citep{Dunhill2015, Munoz2016, DorazioDuffell2021}, we find that the forced precession of CBDs around eccentric binaries is associated with accretion variability.
 In Figure \ref{fig:preferential_accretion_precession} we contrast the accretion behaviour of our three disk regimes: free precession around a circular, equal mass binary (left), disk locking around a binary with parameters $e_{\rm b} = 0.6$, $q_{\rm b} = 0.1$ (middle), and forced precession around $e_{\rm b} = 0.6$, $q_{\rm b} = 1.0$ (right).

 We find that the preferential accretion rate is constant over thousands of orbits when, \begin{enumerate*}[label=(\roman*)] \item the binary orbit is circular (see panels on the left), \textit{or} \item the disk is locked, as is the case for the eccentric, low mass ratio binary in the middle panel \end{enumerate*}.
-However, in the case of forced disk precessing around eccentric binaries (right), we find that the preferential accretion rate fluctuates by an order of magnitude around its mean, similar again to previous findings by \cite{Munoz2016}.
+However, in the case of forced disk precessing around eccentric binaries (right), we find that the preferential accretion rate fluctuates by an order of magnitude around its mean.
 The period of the fluctuation exactly coincides with that of the forced precession, and $\lambda$ appears to peak at maximum misalignment (when $\varpi \sim \pi$), when the pericenter of the disk is closest to the secondary.
 Whether $\lambda$ peaks at $\varpi \sim \pi$ or $\varpi \sim 0$ just depends on the labeling of ``primary" vs ``secondary", which is an arbitrary choice in the case of an equal mass binary.

 In the case of all equal mass binaries, symmetry arguments require that the preferential accretion rate average out to exactly 1.
 For eccentric binaries, the azimuthal symmetry of the binary orbit is broken, resulting in temporarily boosted accretion rates onto the binary component orbiting closer to the precessing pericenter of the disk.
 Although the CBD precesses around all of our circular binaries, the symmetry of the circular binary orbit prevents any variability, as can be seen in the constant accretion rates on the left hand panels in Figure \ref{fig:preferential_accretion_precession}.
 In eccentric binaries however (right hand panels), the symmetry breaking results in periodically fluctuating preferential accretion rates (bottom right panel).
 The periodicity of the accretion variability occurs on timescales of the forced CBD precession.
 Symmetry arguments still require that the preferential accretion rates onto eccentric, equal mass binaries converge to exactly 1, when averaged over timescales longer than the disk precession period.